aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/cdk/README.md

 ## Creating the infrastructure with this CDK app

-1. Install the AWS CDK following the official guide.
+1. Install the AWS CDK following the [official guide](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) in the AWS documentation.
 2. Install the dependencies by running `npm install`.
 3. Deploy the CDK application by running `cdk deploy --parameters ProjectName=<YOUR PROJECT NAME>`.
 Choose a project name to assign to this project.
 You may choose any name, which is compliant with S3 bucket names, e.g. `sm-edge-project`.